Atlanta, Idaho

 Atlanta can also be accessed by following the unimproved road from Arrowrock Dam which climbs with the Middle Fork of the Boise River.

 Though founded as a mining community, and a number of private claims remain in the area, no significant commercial mining has occurred in the area for over 50 years, though more recently inquiries into opening a new plant have seen some headway.
 In place of mining, Atlanta has diversified into areas such as tourism, back-country activities, and preservation of the town's lengthy historic legacy.
+Additionally, the Beaver Lodge offers dining for travelling cyclists.
 In the summer months The Atlanta School offers arts and architecture workshops and artist residencies.

 The Atlanta Historic District, a 10 acre historic district including 12 contributing buildings was listed on the National Register of Historic Places in 1978.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Atlanta has a humid continental climate, abbreviated "Dfb" on climate maps.